A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Miguel S\'anchez for useful discussions and comments.
+The author is grateful to Miguel S\'anchez for useful discussions on the topic.
 This work was partially supported by the research project MTM2016-78807-C2-1-P funded by MINECO and ERDF.